+The flavor is out of this world.
 Be prepared for a drastic difference in flavor than what you're used to.
-Commercially grown nectarines are usually harvested too early in an effort to prevent bruising during shipping to your local grocer.
+Commercially-grown nectarines are usually harvested too early in an effort to prevent bruising during shipping to your local grocer.
 That process stunts the natural course to juiciness that can be reached at its peak.
-Grow these on your own and experience the best tasting nectarine EVER.
+Grow these on your own and experience the best nectarine you've ever had!

-Our customers love the Flavortop.
-Order yours today, while supplies last.
+But hurry - our customers love the Flavortop, so it sells out quickly.
+Order yours today, while supplies last!

-Flavortop Nectarines are self-fertile.
+Flavortop Nectarine Trees are self-fertile.
 You will get fruit with only one plant.
-However, adding an additional Flavortop Nectarine will drastically increase the size of your crop.
+However, adding an additional Flavortop Nectarine Tree will drastically increase the size of your crop.

 Customer Reviews & Photos

 - night temps